markus7017/myfiles/shelly/README.md

 |TEMP_OVER   |Above "temperature over" threshold                                                                               |

-Refer to section Full Example:.rules for examples how to catch alarm triggers in openHAB rules
+Refer to section [Full Example:shelly.rules](#shelly-rules) for examples how to catch alarm triggers in openHAB rules

 ## Channels

-Depending on the device type and firmware release channels might be not available or
+Depending on the device type and firmware release channels might be not available or stay with value NaN.

 ### Shelly 1(thing-type: shelly1)